exercism/problem-specifications/README.md

     },
     {
       "comments": [
-        " Test cases can be arbitrarily grouped with a description ", " to make organization easier.                             "
+        "Test cases can be arbitrarily grouped with a description", "to make organization easier."
       ],
       "description": "Abnormal inputs: numbers",
       "cases": [